-If you are unsure of what action to take in response to your concerns about a child, speak to the principal or a member of the school's leadership team, or contact DFFH Child Protection or The Orange Door for further advice.
-Staff can also contact MACS SWISS or MACS Legal and Professional Standards Unit for advice.
+If staff are unsure of what action to take in response to concerns about a child, they must speak to the principal or a member of the school's leadership team or contact DFFH Child Protection or The Orange Door for further advice.
+Schools can also contact the MACS Legal and Professional Standards Unit or the MACS SWISS for advice.